TheRamy/Library-CLI-App/README.md

     python3 main.py

 You will be presented with a series of prompts that will guide you through the process of managing your library.
+For more information on the available commands and their usage, run the --help command:

+    python3 main.py --help

 ## License